zinzy/zinzy/README.md

-# Designer and facilitator learning by solving her own problems
-Hey pal, I'm @zinzy.
-I manage product and design at [Leeruniek](https://leeruniek.nl).
-When I'm not doing that, I enjoy maintaining a collection of notes about the things I learn, think, like, and wonder about, on my personal site [zinzy.website](https://zinzy.website).
+# Researcher-designer-facilitator writing in public.

+Hey pal, I'm @zinzy, an IndieWeb enthusiast thinking aloud over on [zinzy.website](https://zinzy.website).

+I manage UX at [Leeruniek](https://leeruniek.nl), and I build resonant queer spaces.
 <!---
 zinzy/zinzy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.